opencog/cogprotolab/README.md

 ## licensing information

-This package, as the most OpenCog packages, is licensed under [agplv3 License](LICENSE).
+This package, as the most of OpenCog packages, is licensed under [agplv3 License](LICENSE).